mattpannella/pupdate/CLI.md

   -i, --info                Shows the details for the specified 'name' -l, --list                Lists out all of the values for 'name' and their details

-display-modes            Enable all Display Modes
-  -p, --path                Absolute path to install location
+display-modes            Enable the curated list of Display Modes for all cores -p, --path                Absolute path to install location

 update-self              Check for updates to pupdate